-Australia cracks down on foreign interference at university
+Australia tries to curb foreign interference at universities

 “Our government is taking action to provide clarity at the intersection of national security, research, collaboration and a university’s autonomy,” Tehan said in a statement.

-“Universities also understand the risk to their operations and to the national interest from cyber attacks and foreign interference and we are working constructively to address it,” he added.
+“Universities also understand the risk to their operations and to the national interest from cyberattacks and foreign interference and we are working constructively to address it,” he added.

 The task force includes a cyber security working group that would better protect university networks against unauthorized access and damage.

-The Australian Cyber Security Center, an intergovernmental cyber security agency, has said Australian universities are increasingly attractive targets for cyberattacks because of their research across a range of fields and the intellectual property that the research generated.
+The Australian Cyber Security Center, an intergovernmental agency, has said Australian universities are increasingly attractive targets for cyberattacks because of their research across a range of fields and the intellectual property that the research generated.

 The new task force will also include a research and intellectual property working group to protect academic freedom, intellectual property and safeguard universities against deception and undue influence.